AMID Logo E-BAY Logo

 LCL is the most affordable international transportation option when your total cargo volume is less than 15 cubic meters.
 Instead of paying for unused space in a full container, you split the container with others and pay only for your share.

-5. What factors affect the international shipping cost for LCL shipments?
+5. What factors affect the price of LCL shipments?

-Several factors influence your international shipping cost with LCL freight, including the overall chargeable volume of your shipment, the destination port, and the specific services requested (such as pickup or delivery options).
+Several factors influence your international shipping cost with LCL, including the overall chargeable volume of your shipment, the destination port, and the specific services requested (such as pickup or delivery options).

-6. Are there size limits for LCL shipments with international shipping companies?
+6. Are there size limits for LCL shipments with global shipping companies?

 Most international shipping companies accept LCL shipments up to a certain volume or weight before recommending a full container (FCL).
-Booking a full container may be more economical if your cargo is 15–18 cubic meters.
+Booking a full container may be more economical if your cargo is 15–18 cubic meters in volume.

 About Us | Contacts | Privacy Policy | Affiliates | Customer reviews